XizoB/CIQL/README.md

 - Compile by using
 `colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release --symlink-install`
 Note that using the local python environment rather than the conda
-- Initialize Omega.x by running `./HapticDesk` in terminal Demonstrations/ws_forcedimension/src/forcedimension_ros2/fd_hardware/external/fd_sdk/bin
+- Initialize Omega.x by running `./HapticDesk` in a terminal under the file path, Demonstrations/ws_forcedimension/src/forcedimension_ros2/fd_hardware/external/fd_sdk/bin

 - Open two terminals on ws_forcedimension files and source the workspace
 `source install/setup.bash`